 In this article, we are going to give you the life insurance basics you really need to know before you make any decisions.
-There is a lot of misinformation spread out there by financial entertainers, inexperienced agents or closed minded salespeople that believe one size fits all.
-The life insurance policy types all have specific purpose.
-Some are more complicated or more expensive, some are temporary and others are permanent.
+Unfortunately, there is a lot of misinformation spread out there by financial entertainers, bloggers, inexperienced agents or closed minded salespeople that believe one size fits all.
+The truth is, all life insurance policy types have a specific purpose.
+Some are more complicated, more expensive, some are temporary and others are permanent.

 A clear understanding of the differences is the point of this article.
 The nuts and bolts we are providing here should get you a good general understanding of what Life Insurance is and is not.